We have collated a number of questions that we are often asked by prospective students, which you may find helpful.

 Can I have a discount on the module fees?

-If you are an ACCA member and are registered for any of our Public Policy and Management programmes you are entitled to a 5% discount on each of the module fees.
-In addition, we offer 10% discount to staff of the Belgian Development Agency (BTC) or members of the World Bank Staff Association who have previously provided confirmation of their employment status to the University.
+We offer 10% discount to members of the World Bank Staff Association who have previously provided confirmation of their employment status to the University.
 There are currently no other discounts on offer.

 Do I have to pay for the programme up front or can I pay by monthly instalment?